-Unlike a typical cohort model, our probabilistic sensitivity analysis for this microsimulation is presented as the base case results in order to account for patient and risk equation uncertainty.
+Unlike a typical cohort model, our probabilistic sensitivity analysis for this microsimulation is presented as the base-case results in order to account for patient and risk equation uncertainty.
+The cost-effectiveness acceptability curves from the base case are presented in Supplement Figure E5.